qorrect/shmenkins/README.md

 A tiny library to run your Jenkinsfile through the commandline with 100% pass through ( it will execute everything locally not in any container or remotely ).

-## To run , simply copy the latest [Shmenkinsfile](https://github.com/qorrect/shmenkins/blob/master/Shmenkinsfile) to the project you have your Jenkinsfile in , and run
+## To run , simply copy the latest [Shmenkinsfile](https://github.com/qorrect/shmenkins/blob/master/Shmenkinsfile) to the project you have your Jenkinsfile in , and execute

 ```
-groovy Shmenkinsfile
+./Shmenkinsfile env.BRANCH_NAME=development params.SKIP_TESTS=true
 ```

-to have you Jenkinsfile executed locally.
+to have your Jenkinsfile executed locally.

 ## Customizing